toncho11/snake-game-elks/README.md

 This fork has an objective to compile this Snake game to [ELKS](https://github.com/jbruchon/elks) Linux by porting Turbo C functions to ELKS Linux.
 This way we can enojoy the Snake game in ELKS and also create a mechanism to port Turbo C code to ELKS.

+Port https://github.com/daniilguit/openbgi to ELKS might be the best strategy.
+Home page of the project: https://openbgi.sourceforge.net/

 Tasks:

 * change the code to C